Paris architecture of the Belle Époque

-The most famous church of the period was the Basilica of Sacré-Coeur, built over the entire span of the Belle Epoque, between 1874 and 1913, but not consecrated until 1919.
+The most famous church of the period was the Basilica of Sacré-Coeur, built over the entire span of the Belle Époque, between 1874 and 1913, but not consecrated until 1919.
 It was modeled after Romanesque and Byzantine cathedrals of the early Middle Ages.
 The first church in Paris to be constructed of reinforced concrete was Saint-Jean-de-Montmartre, at 19 rue des Abbesses at the foot of Montmartre.
 The architect was Anatole de Baudot, a student of Viollet-le-Duc.
 The nature of the revolution was not evident, because Baudot faced the concrete with brick and ceramic tiles in a colorful Art nouveau style, with stained glass windows in the same style.

 A new style, Art Deco, appeared at the end of the Belle Époque and succeeded Art Nouveau as the dominant architectural tradition in the 1920s.
 Usually built of reinforced concrete in rectangular forms, crisp straight lines, with sculptural detail applied to the outside rather than as part of the structure, it drew from classical models and stressed functionality.
 The Théâtre des Champs-Élysées (1913), designed by Auguste Perret, was the first Paris building utilizing Art Deco.
 Other innovative buildings in the new style were built by Henri Sauvage, using reinforced concrete covered with ceramic tile and step-like structures to create terraces.
 By the 1920s, it had become the dominant style in Paris.